 Each movie from the Dark Knight trilogy is twelve minutes longer than the previous one, (Batman Begins (2005) is 140 minutes, The Dark Knight (2008) 152 and The Dark Knight Rises 164).

 (at around 30 mins) Bruce Wayne's doctor visit, in which the doctor lists off all the degenerative injuries to his body (lack of cartilage, scar tissue, etc.) and the use of a mechanical knee brace, both are reminiscent of Mark Waid's Justice League novel Kingdom Come (set in a hypothetical future), where an older Bruce Wayne requires the use of an exoskeleton to move, due to years of physical wear and tear on his body.

-(at around 47 mins) After the Bane team robbed the Stock Exchange, The chasing scene contains a shot of the tablet which counting down from 91 seconds at 47:40.
-And the scene ended at 49:10.
-The chasing sequence has exactly 90 seconds time period.
+(at around 47 mins) After Bane's team robs the Stock Exchange, the chase scene contains a shot of the tablet which is counting down from 91 seconds at 47:40.
+At the end of the scene it reads 49:10.
+The chase sequence lasts exactly 90 seconds.

 In the football stadium sequence, the cast and extras are all wearing heavy winter clothing, though the scenes were shot during a massive heat wave across the East Coast during the summer of 2011.